-1. Choose a HCAP country, if at all possible.
+1. Choose an HCAP country, if at all possible.
 Understand the difference between countries choosing to follow the Hague Convention Adoption Process and those who do not.
 While I am not unilaterally saying not to adopt from a non-convention country, know that those countries who adhere to convention standards have rigorous pre- and post-placement standards and work diligently to prove that an orphan is, in fact, adoptable.
-(In addition, HCAP requires parent training (always helpful) and preserves adoption records for 75 years.)
+(Also, HCAP requires parent training (always helpful) and preserves adoption records for 75 years.)
 Should you feel strongly that your child is currently in a non HCAP country be prepared to work harder to ensure an ethical adoption, simply because the government and agencies are not required to do that work for you.

 3. Choose an agency wisely.
 The more transparent your agency is, the better it is for you and your child.
-Fees, deadlines, and filings should all be known, and should be able to be broken down for you to the dollar.
+Fees, deadlines, and filings should all be known and should be able to be broken down for you to the dollar.
 If a filing seems expensive, ask for reasons why.
 Full pre-payment is another red flag—be especially concerned if you are paying tens of thousands to a state-side agency that has no reciprocal partner in the host country.
 Finally, any agency that won’t allow you to talk to families that it has worked with (only providing written or posted testimonials) is an agency from which to run away.

 4. Ask about your child’s history.
 Look for clues in his medical and family history.
 Who placed him in an orphanage?
 Is there another family member that he could live with, given financial or educational assistance?
 Does he want to leave his country?
 Many times children are placed in a religious or humanitarian orphanage simply because they are victims of poverty—and that is not a reason to uproot a child and dissolve a family.
 Find out all you can before you sign the papers and, if possible, commit to visiting his extended family before and after placement to help keep those ties in place.